A lot or a little?

 For all its satiric qualities, Total Drama Island actually manages to pull viewers in.
 There's a contest at the core, and kids who tune in for the spoof may find themselves caught up in finding out which character will manage to survive to the end.
 Overall, it's an enjoyable, smart show for anyone old enough to watch "real" reality TV.

-Families can talk about what parts of reality shows this series is making fun of.
-Is it just the shows themselves, or also they way they're cast and created?
+Families can talk about what aspects of reality shows this series is making fun of.
+Is it just the shows themselves, or also the way they're cast and created?